alosdiallo/DNA_Rchitect/README.md

 Instructions for locally installing and running this app through RStudio are provided [here](https://github.com/alosdiallo/HiC_Network_Viz_tool/blob/master/Installation_setup.txt). <br>

 ### Web version
 A [web version](https://simongray.shinyapps.io/DNARchitect/) of the App is available for use in the cloud.
 Note that the web version has a **hard maximum of 8 GB of RAM** per instance.
-If you exceed 8 GB of RAM during your analysis, the web version of the app will be killed by the server.
+If you exceed 8 GB of RAM during your analysis, the web version of the app will be shutdown by the server.
 If you are analyzing large data files (total uploaded file sizes add to > 4 GB), we recommend installing and running a local version of the app through RStudio, as described in [installation instructions](#installation-instructions).
-See the Shiny docs for more information on [grey screens](http://docs.rstudio.com/shinyapps.io/Troubleshooting.html#grey-screen).
+The web version of the App will shutdown after 15 minutes of inactivity and all uploaded data and analysis will be deleted.
+The web version does not store your data for use at a later time -- you must upload your files each time you analyze using the web version of the App.
+Running a locally installed version allows you to keep the App open indefinitely and the maximum RAM per instance is limited only by your computers hardware.

 ### Header requirements
 All files must have the following standard headers.
 Missing or misspelled headers will lead to processing errors.
 Non-required headers will be ignored<br>